GuilleDiaz7/Kaggle-Competitions/titanic/README.md

 # Basic model explanation

-This is the explanation of a quite basic workflow for a logistic model which gave a 0.77511 score in Kaggle.
+This is the explanation of a quite basic workflow for a logistic model (logistic_regression.R) which gave a 0.77511 accuracy score in Kaggle.

 ## Load libraries